Pay-per-Use Billing

 Billing Examples

 Suppose you purchased a cluster with a bandwidth of 6 Mbit/s on April 18, 2023, 9:59:30 and deleted it on April 18, 2023, 10:45:46.
-(The charged resources include compute resources, such as vCPU and memory, and bandwidth.)
+(The billed resources include compute resources, such as vCPU and memory, and bandwidth.)

-1. The first billing period is from 9:00:00 to 10:00:00.
+- The first billed usage period is from 9:00:00 to 10:00:00.
 Fees are generated from 9:59:30 to 10:00:00.
-The billing duration is 30 seconds within the period.
+The billed duration is 30 seconds within the period and is counted as one hour.

-2. The second billing period is from 10:00:00 to 11:00:00.
+- The second billed usage period is from 10:00:00 to 11:00:00.
 Fees are generated from 10:00:00 to 10:45:46.
-The billing duration is 2,746 seconds within the period.
+The billed duration is 2,746 seconds within the period and is counted as one hour.

 You are billed for both usage periods.
 ECS resources are billed individually as described in Table 2.
-The price displayed in the pricing details is per hour, so you need to divide it by 3,600 to obtain the price for each second and then multiple the per-second price by the total number of seconds.
+The price displayed in the pricing details is per hour, so you need to divide it by 3,600 to obtain the price for each second and then multiply the per-second price by the total number of seconds.

-• HBase billing examples
+- HBase billing examples

-Table 4 Billing formulas
+Table 4 Billing formulas Item

 Formula